-Click the Formats tab to see where Short Chutes can be earned and when they can be taken.
+See the Formats section to see where Short Chutes can be earned and when they can be taken.

 Can the athletes run barefoot?

-Super League Triathlon has made the decision to insist that athletes must wear trainers for the run discipline in 2021.
+Super League Triathlon has made the decision to insist that athletes must wear trainers for the run discipline from 2021.
 This is for athlete safety and to ensure a fair competition for all.